-TIP #6: Search the QTH.com Feedback Forum to see if there is anything being discussed about the callsign of the person you are about to deal with.
+TIP #6: Check their Feedback - Search the QTH.com Feedback Forum to see if there is anything being discussed about the callsign of the person you are about to deal with.
 You might also want to expand your search by checking the eHam.net Good Seller / Buyer Beware forum and the QRZ.com Ham to Ham References forum also.

 TIP #7: Use EXTREME caution when dealing with hams from outside USA/Canada.
 There are a number of sophisticated scammers that pose as foreign hams.
 They answer Wanted To Buy ads, offering non-existent equipment, using other people's photos of the equipment, asking for payment via Western Union.
 Check to see if the email address matches the one listed on QRZ.com, and otherwise do heavy research to confirm you are working with the right person and not a scammer.

-TIP #8: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
+TIP #9: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
 One idea is to ask the seller to send you a picture of the radio with THEIR QSL CARD in the picture.
+But BEWARE...
 Scammers have been actually editing photos to make it look like their QSL card on the bogus equipment -- look close, don't be fooled.

-TIP #9: Don't fall for the "cashier's check SCAM", where you are sent a FAKE Cashier's Check.
+TIP #10: Don't fall for the "cashier's check SCAM", where you are sent a FAKE Cashier's Check.
 Often, they will have a story that they owe some money by someone in the US, so they will have them send YOU the money (usually a LOT of money) and you are to deduct the cost of your equipment, and send the balance to the foreigner, via Western Union or similar.
 Or, another twist is they will send you a fake cashier's check and offer you even more money to "hold" the equipment, so their "Shipping Agent" can come and pick up the equipment.
 See Tip #1.
 Use PayPal so you have buyer/seller protection.
 Never use Checks, Cashier's Checks, Money Orders, etc.